 Corporations may also offer different classes of mortgage bonds, based on the seniority of claims on the collateral.
-First-mortgage bonds have 1st claim on the pledged property, second-mortgage bonds have 2nd claim, and so on.
+First-mortgage bonds have 1st claim on the pledged property, second-mortgage bonds have 2nd claim, etc.

 Mortgage bonds are often issued as a means of continuous financing and expansion because it is cheaper than issuing new stock, and ownership interest is not diluted.
-To reduce costs and time to issuance, mortgage bonds are usually issued as a series of bonds that have the same indenture and have the same claim to property.
-As each issue matures, another issue based on the same mortgage—called a blanket mortgage—is issued.
+To reduce costs and time to issuance, mortgage bonds are usually issued as a series of bonds having the same indenture and the same claim to property.
+As each issue matures, another issue based on the same mortgage — called a blanket mortgage — is issued.
 If property is sold or released from the mortgage, either other property is substituted or some bonds are retired to maintain the adequacy of the collateral.

 There are some common indenture provisions designed to protect the bondholders even more.
 The after-acquired clause stipulates that property acquired after the 1st lien will also be subject to the lien.
 Additional issues cannot be more than 60% of the secured property value acquired after the 1st lien.

-Another common clause is that earnings of the period preceding a new issue must be greater than some specified multiple of the annual interest paid on all bonds.
+Another common clause is that earnings of the period preceding a new issue must exceed some specified multiple of the annual interest paid on all bonds.

 The indentures of most mortgage bonds allow additional bonds to be issued to replace retired bonds.
 Open-end indentures permit the corporate issuer to issue more bonds of the same class later, secured by the same collateral and having equal liens on the property.
 Closed-end indentures do not allow the issuance of any more bonds of the same class.
 All future issuances will have a subordinated claim on the collateral.